glennhickey/rgfa/README.md

 - vg call snps / svs on whole genome / grch38
 - pangenie snps / svs on whole genome / grch38

+### First idea

+Just do 1-base SNPs.
+This gets rid of the nesting issue by default.
+Let's us measure TSTV and drives the mendelian.